Kuree/LEAFS/README.md

-# AgentMQ: An agent based distributed network
+# LEAFS: Lightweight Environment of Agents for Full lifecycle support of Streaming data applications

-AgentMQ is an agent-based, distributed network framework on top of MQTT.
+LEAFS is an agent-based, distributed network framework on top of MQTT.
 It has several features as follows:
 + It is designed to be modulable so that users can add components at runtime.
 + Each component functions as an individual agent that performs certain task
 + Each component can run on different machine, hence distributed